The Second City

 Makana

-Makana is not only a passionate performer but a committed educator, activist, and advocate.
+Makana is not only a passionate performer but a committed educator and activist.
 He is dedicated to making the world a better place for both current and future generations.
-During his four-day stay in Tallahassee, Makana visited five elementary schools in Leon, Gadsden, Wakulla and Jefferson Counties, teaching more than 1,000 students about Hawaiian […]
+During his four-day stay in Tallahassee, Makana visited five elementary schools in Leon, Gadsden, Wakulla and Jefferson Counties, teaching more than 1,000 students about Hawaii.
+He […]

 Julian Bliss: Master Class with Jazz and Dazzle